 Unprocessed Ballots Status

 It typically takes weeks for counties to process and count all of the ballots.
-Elections officials have approximately one month to complete their extensive tallying, auditing, and certification work (known as the official canvass).
+Elections officials have approximately one week to complete their extensive tallying, auditing, and certification work (known as the official canvass).

 Every active, registered voter was sent a vote-by-mail ballot.
 Vote-by-mail ballots postmarked on or before Election Day and received by the county elections official no later than seven days after the election will be processed and can be counted.
 In processing vote-by-mail ballots, elections officials must confirm each voter's registration status, verify each voter's signature on the vote-by-mail envelope, and ensure each person did not vote elsewhere in the same election before the ballot can be counted.